The 23 Best Sensory Toys for All Ages

 - Are Sensory Toys Safe?

-These sensory baby toys are suitable starting around the time your baby begins testing out their grip, shaking things around, and putting things in their mouth.
+This group of sensory baby toys are suitable starting around the time your baby begins testing out their grip, shaking things around, and putting things in their mouth.
 Really early on, you'll want to avoid toys with hard surfaces because your baby will not have full control of their arms and might swing a toy up and bonk themselves in the face.
-Try to stick with the soft and squishy options, and it's a bonus if it has a clip so you won't lose the toy or have to constantly pick it up and give it back to your baby.
+Try to stick with the soft and squishy options, and it's a bonus if it has a clip to attach to clothing or other gear so you won't lose the toy or have to constantly pick it up and give it back to your baby.
 Of course, this is way too young for anything with smaller parts, or anything that gets gooey or messy and ends up in the mouth.

 |Model and Link to Amazon||Our Rating|